PIVX-Project/CDG/Pivmetheus.md

 Interpretation:
 Option C is eliminated by the S layer because it gets 50% negative (below N) from the only masternode and both stakers also placed it below N, therefore giving it another 50% negative for that layer.
 No other options are blocked, so the remaining options continue to the macro-vote.

 Inspection reveals that N will be the obvious first loser.
-Therefore we can reduce our further considerations to the options A,B, and D. To simplify the calculation of the weighted copeland scores, we will combine percentages into a single percentage (% total) so that the equation looks like (W-L) * %total  where W is compare wins and L is compare loses.
+Therefore we can reduce our further considerations to the options A,B, and D. To simplify the calculation of the weighted copeland scores, we will combine percentages into a single percentage (% total) so that the equation looks like (W-L) * %total  where W is compare wins and L is compare losses.

 The weighted copeland scores clearly reveal b as the next loser, leaving only A and B in the struggle for the second weighted copeland score.
 A eeks out as the winner with 28.147 positive.